F+W C-3605: Development

 In 1967 the Swiss Air Force determined that their C-3603-1 target-towing aircraft still had approximately 10 years of structural life remaining, but that the plane's Hispano-Suiza piston type engines were on the verge of wearing out, with replacements becoming scarce.
 The C-3603-1 was based on a World War II era ground attack design which had been inspired by the design of the Messerschmitt Bf 109.

 Evaluations of various types of foreign aircraft were conducted to find a replacement; however, it was determined in 1965 that the most economical solution would be to re-engineer the existing aircraft with a modern turboprop engine.
 Accordingly, work began under the direction of Jean-Pierre Weibel to convert the 102nd C-3603 into the prototype C-3605.

 The selected replacement engine was a Lycoming T53 turboprop.
 This was much lighter than the piston engine of the C-3603 and so the conversion included an extension of the nose of the aircraft by 1.82 m to maintain the center of gravity.
 The remainder of the aircraft was left essentially unmodified.
 Early flight testing of the prototype began on 19 August 1968.
 During testing it was found that a third vertical stabiliser was also required.

 Operational history

 Flight testing showed that the prototype C-3605 possessed satisfactory flight characteristics, and the conversion of 23 C-3603 aircraft to C-3605 standard began.
 The aircraft were delivered by F+W between 1971 and January 1973.
 Whilst in the service of the Swiss Air Force the C-3605s were usually painted in conspicuous yellow-and-black striped, high-visibility colour schemes.

 The plane operated faithfully in the target towing role, exceeding its expected 10 year structural life.
 However, by the mid 1980s, the aging aircraft had begun to show signs of airframe fatigue.
 This led to the decision to retire the type from service in 1987 with the surviving aircraft being sold off and replaced by converted Pilatus PC-9s in the target-towing role.

 Radioactive engines

-In 2021 it was found that the engines are slightly radioactive, due to thorium being used.
+In 2021 it was found that the engines are slightly radioactive, due to the use of thorium in their parts.